iButcat/iButcat/README.md

 <a><img align="center" src="https://komarev.com/ghpvc/?username=iButcat" /></a>

 - 🔭 I’m currently working on Rust for embedded system with an AI system to recognise authorised peoples
-- 🌱 I’m currently learning about AI
+- 🌱 I’m currently learning about 3d printing with modeling.
 - 💬 Ask me about Microservices (architecture), Devops and Go
 - 📫 How to reach me: on my email address